ANKIT-byte5/Python-Image-Decoder/README.md

 Update the file path: In the code, you will see a line of code that opens the imagecache.0 file.
 You need to update that line with the path of your image file on your computer.

+    # Open the encoded file in binary mode
+    with open("imagecache.0", "rb") as f:

 Run the Python file: Now you can run the Python file by using the command python decode_images.py in your terminal.

 Check the output: The code will execute and save the decompressed and decoded images in the same directory where the python file is located, with the name decompressed_image.{image format} .
 You can check the output by opening the saved images in an image viewer.